 In January 2018 Nick joined the Royal Academy of Engineering as a Policy Director, heading up its new Policy Centre.
 Previously Dr Nick Starkey held the position of Deputy Director of Science and Research for the Department of Business, Energy and Industrial Strategy.
 He has a varied history of voluntary activity.

 Graham is currently the Chair of the largest Social Enterprise providing urgent care services to the NHS.
 He is also a Non-Executive Director & Audit Chair for NHS Health Research Authority, regulating health and social care research in the UK.
 Graham is an alumnus of Cranfield School of Management and a volunteer with the Trust for over 20 years.
 He has been a Trustee & Treasurer for a number of charities, most recently CLIC Sargent, the children and young adults cancer charity and Mind, the mental health charity.

 Charmaine is currently Chief Executive at The British Heart Foundation.
 Originally trained as a biomedical scientist, she is passionate about improving human health and quality of life, and has held high-profile Executive, Non-Executive and NHS Trust Governor roles in world-leading institutions including Institute of Cancer Research, Royal Marsden NHS Foundation Trust, and Brain Research UK.
+She is currently also a Non-Executive at the Human Tissue Authority and European Heart Network.
 She was awarded a Cranfield Trust Scholarship in 2010 and is an alumnus of Cranfield School of Management.